I’ve been trying—honestly, I have. My quest to eat better breakfasts has been gaining momentum since January

 - and forget peanut butter and jelly; this + fig jam on toasted sourdough could be my new jam forevah

-Let me know how you’d make this nut butter perfect for you in the comments, and what you want to eat it with.
+Let me know how you’d make this nut butter perfect for you, and what you want to eat it with.
 We could all use the inspiration!